Do you want to start a Fitness Center business plan?

 - To develop a fitness industry business plan that will revolutionize the way people think about health and wellness.

-- To become a reliable source of fitness help to the community
+- To become a reliable source of fitness help to the community.

 5.4 Product Pricing

-Our prices will be balanced differently as compared to other sample business plans for fitness centers.
+Our prices will be outlined differently as compared to other sample business plans for fitness centers.
 We will offer different plans for different groups of our customers so that they have a good and affordable fitness option available to them.

 Marketing Strategy